 Naval Base San Diego Services

 Naval Medical Center San Diego is one of the biggest and most advanced facilities in the Department of Defense and is available to serve approximately 500,000 potential patients and clients in the San Diego area.
 In 2014, the medical center was responsible for more than one million outpatient visits.
-The center employs approximately six thousand.
+The center employs approximately 6,000.
 Patient services include: